Tissue Microarray FAQs

 Tissue arrays from US Biomax usually consist of cores from 1.0 to 1.5 mm in diameter, which is an area 2.7 to 6.3 times larger than that of a 0.6 mm core tissue microarray.
 Thus, 1.0 mm and above core size is sufficient to represent the whole tissue section.
 Our high-density tissue arrays use high numbers of single cores to maximize the numbers of tissue to benefit the end users.

-Every 10th section of the tissue array is stained with H&E and reviewed by two board certified pathologists to make sure the pathology diagnosis is current and matched to the adjacent serial sections.
+Every 10th section of the tissue array is stained with H&E and reviewed by two well experienced pathologists to make sure the pathology diagnosis is current and matched to the adjacent serial sections.

 US Biomax is the first company to adopt the highest quality control standard in making tissue arrays, which is 90% valid cores remaining in a given tissue array.
 A valid core means that the tissue core not only remains 50% or higher intact, but its pathology is also confirmed by an experienced pathologist.
 In other words, less than 10% of cores fall off or become invalid (e.g. cancer becomes normal).
 In reality, all of our tissue arrays meet a 95% valid core QC standard.